Assessment Pathways

 Once all the psychometric forms have been completed, a registered psychologist will review the responses.
 You will receive feedback on whether it’s appropriate to continue with a formal diagnostic assessment.

-If a diagnostic assessment is recommended, we will send you a link to purchase a post-screening diagnostic assessment.
+If a diagnostic assessment is recommended, we will send you a link to purchase a diagnostic assessment from Pathway 1.

 Image